abijeet-dhillon/swe_capstone_project/docs/logs/personal-log-kaiden-merchant.md

     - Project Proposal

 3. Completed/In-Progress
-    - Completed discussions with the team to understand the project.
+    - Completed system architecture diagram with updates from the discussion in class.
-    - Completed project requirements document.
+    - Completed project proposal.